|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Japanese Observation Post at the summit of Mount Austen

-October 7, 1942 a patrol of eight Marines from G-2-1 was the first patrol that reached Grassy Knoll to observe the Marine offensive on the Matanikau River.
+On October 7, 1942 a patrol of eight Marines from G-2-1 were the first patrol to reach the Grassy Knoll (Mount Austen) to observe the Marine offensive on the Matanikau River.
 While atop Mt.
 Austin, the patrol's radio operator Sam Philps experienced radio interference from a nearby transmitter, likely from the Japanese observation post.
-A few minutes later, they came under attack and withdrew.
+A few minutes later, their patrol came under attack and withdrew.

 On December 2, 1942 Marine Raiders led by Col. Carlson during his "Long Trek Patrol" patrol crossed the Lunga River, got a report that the summit was unoccupied and got permission to explore the southernmost east-west trail.
 On December 3, 1942 they encountered Japanese positions at the summit and suffered four casualties: Jack Miller, was WIA in the chest by a fire from a captured Thompson submachine gun and was carried out, but died the next day.
 Killed during the patrol were: Cpl Albert L. Hermiston, 276542 (KIA, BNR, MIA), Richard C. Farrar (KIA, BR) and Cyrill A. Matelski, Glenn Mitchell.
 Seriously wounded and later died were Lt.
 Jack Miller and Pvt Stuveysant Van Buren.
 All three were buried near the summit.
 During 1947, their remains were recovered by AGRS.
 Carlson's raiders inflicted at least eight Japanese casualties.
 They observed a trail leading inland towards The Gifu (Barana) before withdrawing towards the Matanikau River.

 During December 17-18, 1942 the remaining Japanese atop Mount Austen withdrew from the summit towards The Gifu (Barana).
-Between December 29-31, 1942 a patrol from the U.S. Army 164th Infantry Regiment, 1st Battalion patrolled Mount Austen and observed eight dead Japanese and positions atop the summit, plus the field burials of three Marines and made a more accurate map of the summit area.
+Between December 29-31, 1942 soldiers from the U.S. Army 164th Infantry Regiment, 1st Battalion patrolled Mount Austen and observed eight dead Japanese and positions atop the summit, plus the field burials of three Marines.
+The patrol made a more accurate map of the summit area.

-On January 1, 1943 the 132nd Infantry Regiment, 2nd Battalion made a flanking attack towards Mount Austen, captured Hill 27 placing Mount Austen within the American lines.
+On January 1, 1943 the 132nd Infantry Regiment, 2nd Battalion made a flanking attack towards Mount Austen, captured Hill 27 and afterwards, Mount Austen was within the American lines.